-To light up a room, an incandescent lamp might use 60 watts of electricity while an LED bulb will produce the same amount of light using about 10 Watts.
+To light up a room, an incandescent lamp might use 60-watts of electricity, while an LED bulb will produce the same amount of light using about 10-watts.

 LED lighting comes in many shapes, sizes, colors and temperatures for use throughout the home.

-LED lights are not limited to replacement bulbs.
-Some fixtures, including certain models of ceiling fans and recessed downlights have integrated LED lighting.
+- LED lights are not limited to replacement bulbs.
+Some fixtures, including certain models of ceiling fans and recessed downlights, have integrated LED lighting.

-Holiday lighting can be replaced with LED Christmas string lights that will reduce energy consumption and also pose less of a fire hazard because LED lights emit only small amounts of heat.
+- Holiday lighting can be replaced with LED Christmas string lights that will reduce energy consumption.
+LED string lights also pose less of a fire hazard because LED lights emit only small amounts of heat.

-Look for ENERGY STAR-certified LED bulbs, which have been tested for color quality, light output and efficiency.
+- Look for ENERGY STAR-certified LED bulbs, which have been tested for color quality, light output and efficiency.

 - Soft white LED bulbs provide a warm, comfortable light that is good for cozy spaces like bedrooms and living rooms.

-- Bright white LED bulbs have a cool and refreshing light that is best used in kitchens, bathrooms or garages
+- Bright white LED bulbs have a cool and refreshing light that is best used in kitchens, bathrooms or garages.

-Lumens = the amount of light the bulb gives off
+- Lumens = the amount of light the bulb gives off

-Wattage = the amount of energy a bulb uses
+- Wattage = the amount of energy a bulb uses